TobyCeballos/odin_docs/docs/miscellaneous/customize-form.md

 ## Customizing Forms

-After enabling form customization and reloading Frappe Books navigate to the Customize Form list view using the sidebar.
+After enabling form customization and reloading OdinPOS navigate to the Customize Form list view using the sidebar.

 `Setup > Customize Form`